- About the program

 Receipt of other scholarships

-It is the responsibility of the applicant to immediately advise the Disability Scholarship Contact Officer if they accept an offer of other financial assistance through a study scholarship after lodgement of their application.
+It is the responsibility of the applicant to immediately advise their contact in the Inclusion and Intersectionality branch if they accept an offer of other financial assistance through a study scholarship after lodgement of their application.

 It is the responsibility of each scholarship holder in receipt of Centrelink payments to advise Centrelink that they have been successful in securing a scholarship.